Samsung/TizenRT/external/protobuf/cmake/README.md

 libraries will *not* be usable as drop-in replacements.

-If your project is itself a DLL intended for use by third-party software, we recommend that you do NOT expose protocol buffer objects in your library's public interface, and that you statically link protocol buffers into your library.
+If your project is itself a DLL intended for use by third-party software, we recommend that you do NOT expose Protocol Buffer objects in your library's public interface, and that you statically link Protocol Buffers into your library.

 ZLib support